-    The other downside is the Singel rider line time is not calculated or displayed so really you have no idea how long you will wait.
+The other downside is the Single rider line time is not calculated or displayed so really you have no idea how long you will wait.
 It can be longer than the actual Standby line and there is NO way of knowing.
 So it is a bit of a gamble.
 We have seen it take hours and be very frustrating.
 Other times we have experienced walk-ons.
-We have got to the front of the queue and there literally be no one n front, other times 5-10 Mins on rides with 90 min queues!
+We have got to the front of the queue and there literally is no one in front, other times are 5-10 Mins on rides with 90 min queues!

 On the whole, it is normally the latter a short wait that is significantly less than standby.
 If it’s going to be awful, there is normally a clue, if the queue is a few hundred long it’s going to take a while to find spare seats, so consider backing out and trying later.

 Should We Use Single Rider Lines?

 Remember it is only the ride you will be alone for, and even then you are not alone, it’s a chance to make new, very short-lived friendships!
 You can still queue with your partner, family, or group, it is just when you get to the front of the queue that the Cast member will assign you a free seat.